 We’ve been doing a lot of research over the last 5 years or so and learning about more natural ways to look after ourselves and Lemon Balm was something we came across.

 This was only a recent find btw and the thing we like about it is how easy it grows.
-If you’ve ever tried to grow mint at home, you will know what I mean.
-It seems to double in about 2 weeks (under the right conditions) and this makes it easy to harvest weekly to use fresh or hang it up to dry.
+If you’ve ever tried to grow mint at home, you will know what I mean as lemon balm is a member of the mint family.

 It smells amazing (unlike me according to Sony) and is very easy to prepare whether it’s fresh or dried.
 I just love to pick it and scrunch a couple of leaves together, OMG!